OpenDSA/OpenDSA/RST/en/PIFLA/NonRegular.rst

    :scripts: AV/VisFormalLang/NonReg/Proof1NonRegularCON.js
    :output: show

-We are about to formalize the proof in the slideshow into a tool for proving some languages to be nonregular.
+We are about to formalize the proof in this slideshow into a tool for proving some languages to be nonregular.
 But first, let's explore the relationship of loops in DFAs to regular languages a bit more.

-First, we know that loops don't always cause a problem.
+First, we know that loops don't always cause a language to be nonregular.
 In fact, there is a simple relationship between DFAs with or without loops, and languages that are infinite or finite.
-That is, a finite language is accepted by a DFA with no loop.
+That is, a finite language is accepted by a DFA with no loop on any path to a final state.
-Its not possible that the language accepted would be finite, since we can't control the number of times that the machine goes around the loop.
+Its not possible that the language accepted by a DFA with such a loop would be finite, since we can't control the number of times that the machine goes around the loop.
 That is, the machine can accept all strings in the finite language, but it has to accept more strings as well.
-Conversely, any infinite language must be accepted by a DFA with one or more loops.
+Conversely, any infinite language could only be accepted by a DFA with one or more loops.

 Next, consider that we can use a DFA to "count" a finite number of things.